 As these anthology movies go, the Galaxy of Horrors takes on the tie-in really works for me.
-Many of the shorts are very dark, so the little nuggets of comedy is a welcomed relief.
+Many of the shorts are very dark, so the little nuggets of comedy are a welcomed relief.

-Speaking of the dark elements, the style of the shorts in this horror anthology always have a sci-fi twist.
+Speaking of the dark elements, the style of the shorts in this horror anthology always has a sci-fi twist.
 This quickly reminded me of the Black Mirror TV show.
 That particular show consists of almost hour-long episodes, which obviously isn’t the case here.
-But the darker take on technology – and the ways in which us humans can’t handle the power – is very reminiscent of Black Mirror.
+But the darker take on technology – and the ways in which we humans can’t handle the power – is very reminiscent of Black Mirror.

 And since I love that series, it’s a huge compliment.
 Maybe even too big!

 The hits and misses of Galaxy of Horrors

 I wasn’t completely blown away by Galaxy of Horrors, but it did have some great elements.
 I wouldn’t really say any of them were truly bad, but some of them really weren’t to my taste.
 And yes, there is a difference.